TL;DR

 - Occupation: Your job title matters.
 A "chef" who occasionally uses their car for catering deliveries has a different risk profile from a "clerical assistant" who only commutes.
 Be precise about your occupation and any work-related driving.

-- Overnight Location: Where your car is kept at night—a locked garage, a private driveway, or on the street—directly affects the risk of theft and vandalism.
-You must update your insurer if you move house.
+- Overnight Location: Where your car is kept at night—a locked garage, a private driveway, or on the street—directly affects the risk of theft and vandalism. you should consider whether you may need to update your insurer if you move house.

-- Claims and Convictions: You must declare all accidents, claims (fault and non-fault), and driving convictions (including speeding points and driver awareness courses) for all named drivers within the last 5 years.
+- Claims and Convictions: you should consider whether you may need to declare all accidents, claims (fault and non-fault), and driving convictions (including speeding points and driver awareness courses) for all named drivers within the last 5 years.
 Forgetting to mention a spouse's penalty points is a common and costly error.

 The Devil in the Detail: Overlooked Clauses That Can Invalidate Your Cover